MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-gridlayout-control.md

 -   Show or hide field captions.

 ## Setting-up fields in rows and columns in a FastTab
-To set up a grid in row-by-row or column-by-column, you define a **Grid** control in a FastTab of a page.
+To set up a grid in row-by-row or column-by-column format, you define the **Grid** control in a FastTab of a page.
 You must define the **Grid** control in a group and specify how you want to arrange the fields by using the **GridLayout** property.
 For more information, see [GridLayout Property](properties/devenv-gridlayout-property.md).

 #### Example
 The following example demonstrates how to structure a page in a grid-like format.